Considered the birthplace of the Model T, Ford Piquette Avenue Plant invites visitors to explore the history of Detroit’s auto industry

-- The museum is open from Wednesday to Sunday, from 10 a.m. to 4 p.m., with the exception of New Year’s Day, Easter, July 4, Thanksgiving Day, Christmas Eve, Christmas Day, and New Year’s Eve
+- The museum is open Thursday through Sunday, from 10 a.m. to 4 p.m., with the exception of New Year’s Day, Easter, July 4, Thanksgiving Day, Christmas Eve, Christmas Day, and New Year’s Eve

 - Optional public guided tours leave at 10 a.m., 12 p.m., and 2 p.m.

 - Free admission for children 4 and under

 About Ford Piquette Avenue Plant

 More than 100 years ago, the Ford Piquette Avenue Plant was on the cutting edge of innovation—the first 12,000 Model Ts were made on its premises.
 But over the years, the "Birthplace of the Model T" was neglected, and in 1997, afraid that the bulldozers were lurking around the corner, ready to raze the premises, a committee was formed to investigate saving the plant.
 The Model T Automotive Heritage Complex purchased the New England–mill-style structure two years later, transforming it into an auto museum and National Historic Landmark.
 Today, the museum is one of the oldest automotive plants open to the public in the city of Detroit.